Hobbit-Holes/Physics-Simulation-Engine/README.md

 ## Game Scripting

-In this section, we have implement a producedural programming paradigm, where we will use Lua and SOL framwwork for binding with C++.
+In this section, we have implement a producedural programming paradigm, where we will use <b>Lua</b> and <b>SOL</b> framework for binding with C++.
 First of all, we need to download Lua into our local drive and then, update the Makefile to support it.
 We have implement some examples to check that it works fine, these examples are [Setting up the Enviroment](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/setting-up-the-enviroment), [Loading Lua Script](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/loafing-lua-script), [Lua Functions](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/lua-functions) and [Game Snooker](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/game-snooker).

 Later, we have implement a new <code>Script Component</code> and <code>Script System</code> to use functions created in the Lua script.
 Also, we have create a new function inside the Game Engine that create entities given a Lua script with a specific format.
 For this part we have three different examples: [Script Component 01](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/script-component-01), [Script Component 02](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/script-component-02) and [Script Component 03](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/script-component-03).
 Here we have learn how to use functions in the Lua script that are outside it and use stucts inside Lua.